celery/celery/docs/userguide/security.rst

 .. [*] http://nadiana.com/python-pickle-insecure

-You can disable untrusted content by specifying a whitelist of accepted content-types in the :setting:`CELERY_ACCEPT_CONTENT`
+You can disable untrusted content by specifying a white-list of accepted content-types in the :setting:`CELERY_ACCEPT_CONTENT`
 setting:

 .. code-block:: python